New York Scaffolding Accident

 New York City is known globally for its impressive buildings and skyline.
 These buildings, and even the scaffolding, are iconic and a source of pride for New Yorkers.

-Tragically, when workers’ safety is not a top priority for companies, job-site accidents can cost lives, quality of life and ability to earn income.
+Tragically, when workers’ safety is not a top priority for companies, job-site accidents can cost lives, quality of life and the ability to earn income.
 The U.S. Bureau of Labor Statistics estimates that 65% of construction workers frequently work on scaffolds.
 OSHA estimates that following safety protocols can prevent about 4,500 injuries and 50 deaths every year across the nation.
 It would also save American employers about $90 million in workdays not lost each year.